 Type 1 and Type 2 are configured by RRC for a Serving Cell per BWP.
 Multiple configurations can be active simultaneously in the same BWP.
 For Type 2, activation and deactivation are independent among the Serving Cells.
 For the same BWP, the MAC entity can be configured with both Type 1 and Type 2.

-Only configured grant Type 1 can be configured for CG-SDT.
+Only configured grant Type 1 can be configured for CG-SDT and preallocated uplink grant.
 CG-SDT can only be configured on initial BWP.

 RRC configures the following parameters when the configured grant Type 1 is configured: